OfficiallyM/drupal-voice-control/README.md

-# drupal-voice-control
-Drupal 7 voice control module
+# Drupal 7 voice control

 Allows for Drupal 7 websites to be controlled via voice commands.